MySQL clusters provide information about the key performance indicators of the cluster nodes – vCPU, memory, and disk load.

 For the cluster to start working again for write operations, you need to:

-- clean the cluster disk – you can do it yourself or contact our technical support service — we will clean the disk;
+- contact our technical support service — we will clean up the disk;

 - scale the cluster — select a configuration with a larger disk size.